yoyoengine/yoyoengine/README.md

 ## Credit

 - The listed dependencies, for making this project possible.
-- [Kaidiak](https://linktr.ee/kaidiak), for producinig the engine splash screen sound effect.
+- [Kaidiak](https://linktr.ee/kaidiak), for producing the engine splash screen sound effect.
 - Ben Mathes, for creating icons used in the editor.
 - The [SDL discord](https://discord.gg/BwpFGBWsv8), a must join community if you use SDL.